A look at the design, market and legacy of Victorian pottery

 Holy Moley!
 Majolica Cows!

 In 1984 Wendy’s fast food chain made a star of retired Russian immigrant manicurist Clara Peller when she was cast in a commercial touting the chain’s slogan “Where’s the beef?”
-The catchphrase became a pop sensation worldwide resulting in other commercials with Clara and a 31% jump in the sale of Wendy's hamburgers catapulting the company to the third most popular hamburger chain behind McDonald's and Burger King.
-An international passion for beef that began in prehistoric times continues to this day.
+The catchphrase which was the brainchild of advertising director Joe Sedelmair became a pop sensation worldwide resulting in other commercials with Clara and a 31% jump in the sale of Wendy's hamburgers catapulting the company to the third most popular hamburger chain behind McDonald's and Burger King, all to prove that the international passion for beef that began in prehistoric times continues to modern day.

-Cows and bulls and bison have been a mainstay of majolica iconography from the beginning.
+Bovidae have been a mainstay of majolica iconography from the beginning.
 Of course they have!
-Any tableware dedicated to elegant service is going to represent products from the scientific genus Bos; mainstays of victorian dining, milk, cream, cheese, butter and beef.
+Any tableware dedicated to elegant service is going to represent products from cows and bulls and bison; mainstays of victorian dining, milk, cream, cheese, butter and beef.

 Majolica made by both large and small potteries, English, American and European Continental have bovine everywhere!
 Here are a few examples.